baolsen/baolsen/README.md

 ⚡ I am proficient in Python, PySpark, Terraform and SQL.

-I have spent hours coaxing enterprise Hadoop into submission, wrangling with data, partitioning and re-partitioning, and copying data from A to B, then B to C, then from C back to A.
+I have spent hours coaxing enterprise Hadoop into submission, wrangling with data, partitioning and re-partitioning.... and copying data from A to B, then B to C, then from C back to A.  Yes, they pay me for that.

-Sometimes they pay me for that.
+💬 When I'm not knee-deep designing data arctitecture or processing petabytes of data, you can find me pondering life's great questions.

-💬 When I'm not knee-deep in data artitecture or processing petabytes of data, you can find me pondering life's great questions.
-Like whether Kerberos would produce a better error message if I sacrificied a few lambs (unfortunately none of his three heads posses the gift and curse of speech).
+Like whether Kerberos would produce a better error message if I first sacrificied a few lambs (unfortunately none of his three heads posses the gift and curse of speech).

 I possess excellent technical skills, with the ability to pick up new technologies quickly.